aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 Activate KLF1
 ~~~~~~~~~~~~~

-Activating KLF1 leads to conversion into erythroid cells, consistent
+Dynamo *in silico* perturbation can correctly predicts other cellular transitions, showcased in :cite:p:`QIU2022`.
+Here is another example: activating KLF1 leads to conversion into erythroid cells, consistent with :cite:p:`Orkin2008-vp`.
-with :cite:p:`Orkin2008-vp`.

 .. code:: ipython3